Cassandra Freedman: Reception

 For her portrayal of Cassandra, Goldsmith was nominated for "Best Bitch" at the 2009 Inside Soap Awards.
 John Burfitt from TV Soap named Cassandra one of Neighbours "greatest bitches".
 He stated that she was "The meanest mum and toughest tart ever in Ramsay Street" and nicknamed her "Cyclone Cass."
 A writer for Holy Soap said Cassandra's most memorable moment was "When she accidentally-on-purpose got her dress caught in her car door, allowing her to strip down to her undies."
 A Daily Record reporter hoped that Cassandra would be run out of town as way of justice for her bad deeds.
 They added "We know you need villains to spice the drama up a bit – but she's something else.
 Cass is manipulative, spiteful and downright nasty.
 In fact, she gives women a bad name."
 A writer for the Sunday Mercury thought Cassandra was "one of the most annoying characters Ramsay Street has ever seen", while a Western Mail reporter called her the "mother from hell."
+A writer from Metro called Cassandra "manipulative".

 A Sunday Mail reporter commented that Cassandra had turned out to be "one of the most irritating characters ever to grace Ramsay Street."
 Tim Elliott, writing for The Sydney Morning Herald, was positive towards the character.
 He stated that most viewers were trying to avoid suburban reality and wanted melodrama, which "resident bitch" Cassandra provided.
 He added "When not washing her car in spray-on jeans, Cassandra is delivering bottles of chilled champagne to distressed neighbour Paul.
 Everyone hates Cassandra, perhaps because she is a single mother (boo!) but also because she is a single mother who is having fun (double boo!).
 All the other characters - footy jock Ringo, Donna and responsible Rebecca - are way too real and suburban for me."
 Gordon Farrer from The Age branded Cassandra a "yummy mummy."
 Cassandra came third in an Inside Soap poll to find out which Neighbours character readers would miss most following their departure.
 Cassandra received 10% of the vote.